-9.30 AM: Session 1: Emotional Experiences: Bridging Facts, Research, and Incivility's Impact.
+9.30 AM: Session 1: Emotional Experiences in Healthcare: Bridging Facts, Research, and Incivility's Impact on Patient Safety

-Emotional Insight: The day will start with exploring some of the emotional component around incivility in the context of an incident linking to safe practice.
+Emotional Insight: The day will start with exploring some of the emotional component around incivility in the context of a healthcare incident linking to patient safety.
 Founder of C&C Empathy Training Ltd, will take delegates on a thought provoking experiential journey to unpack some of the themes of the day and give some context.
 The sheer impact of incivility will be examined and delegates will start to consider our emotional positioning taking a humours look at how we all slip into seeing things our own way, and how our own perceptions influence us.
 What conscious and unconscious processes are affecting how we interpret things?
 The importance of recognising the strength of the story and the narrative we often tell ourselves will be explored to dig deeper around civility and role empathy and honest emotional awareness plays.